theGreatHerrLebert/proteolizard-data/README.md

 of a complete dataset to extract individual ones.

 `proteolizard-data` uses individual frames as its smallest unit of data to be loaded into memory.
-A frame corresponds to a single retention time with a collection of scans (non-normalized ion-mobility values), each scan holding a single mass spectrum.
+A frame corresponds to a single retention time with a collection of scans (non-normalized ion-mobility values), each scan holding one mass spectrum.
 The frame can then easily be  split into spectra, but it also exposes a raw-data view that just contains 1D arrays of indices and intensity values.
-Those arrays can always be exposed individually or grouped.
+Those arrays can always be retrieved individually or grouped.
 ```python
 from pyproteolizard.data import PyTimsDataHandle, TimsFrame, MzSpectrum
 data_handle = PyTimsDataHandle('path/to/experiment.d')